(Vitamin D–Resistant Rickets)

 Doctors may also take x-rays of bones.

-Treatment aims to raise phosphate levels in the blood, which promotes normal bone formation.
+Treatment of hypophosphatemic rickets is aimed at raising phosphate levels in the blood, which promotes normal bone formation.
 Phosphate can be taken by mouth and should be combined with calcitriol, the activated form of vitamin D. Taking vitamin D alone is not enough.
 The amounts of phosphate and calcitriol must be adjusted carefully because this treatment often leads to high levels of calcium in the blood and urine, a build up of calcium in the kidneys, or kidney stones.
 These side effects can harm the kidneys and other tissues.

 In some adults, hypophosphatemic rickets resulting from various types of tumors lessens dramatically after the tumors are removed.
 If hypophosphatemic rickets does not lessen, people who have rickets caused by a tumor are given calcitriol and phosphorus.